kiranandcode/vibe-debugging/readme.md

 > are, by definition, not smart enough to debug it.

 A dumb prototype of interactive debugging with LLMs 🤢.
 (Yes, this demo was inspired purely based off the name).
-You get a **live web interface** for LLDB, plus ChatGPT-style chat that sees your stack, source, and frames.
+Implements a live web interface for LLDB, plus a ChatGPT-style chat that sees your stack, source, and frames.

 ![example of what it looks like](https://raw.githubusercontent.com/kiranandcode/vibe-debugging/main/example/vibe-debugging.png)